-COMD 4080 Introduction to and Analysis of Language Disorders 3-0-3 Prerequisites: COMD 3070, COMD 4040.
-An initial study of the identification of varying types of language disorders.
-Emphasis is placed on language sampling procedures and analysis.
-COMD 4090 Speech & Language for the Hearing Impaired 3-0-3 Prerequisites: COMD 3020, COMD 3030, COMD 3070.
-Application of speech and language therapy principles to the management of hearing impaired children (infants through school age).
-COMD 4100 Seminar in Central Auditory Disorders 1-0-1 Prerequisites: COMD 3020, COMD 3030, COMD 3080.
-Special attention will be given to the contribution of the auditory component in disorders of attention and academic learning.
-The focus is on learning factors of school age children.
-COMD 4110 Diagnostics in Communication Disorders 3-2-4 An in-depth study of the evaluation and assessment processes for communication disorders.
-Content encompasses planning, informal and standardized assessment and interpretation, for the development of appropriate goals and outcomes.
-COMD 4120 Consultation in Communication Disorders3-0-3 A course designed to introduce concepts and develop skills in interviewing, consultation, and conferencing with clients who have communication disorders, their families, and other related professionals.
-COMD 4130 Organic Speech Disorders 3-0-3 A study of the development, genetics, and syndromes associated with organic speech disorders such as oro-facial anomalies, cerebral palsy, and other physically or medically involved populations.
-COMD 4140 Cultural and Dialectical Issues 3-0-3 A study of the interrelation of sociological variables and linguistic performance, with special emphasis on communication differences and disorders among culturally and linguistically diverse populations.
-COMD 4150 Directed study 0-0-1 to 0-0-3 Prerequisites: At least Junior standing; permission of advisor, instructor, and department head.
-A maximum of 3 hours per semester, not exceeding a total of 9 semester hours within the program.
-Study in area or subject not normally found in established courses offered by the department; may also allow students to explore in more detail and/or depth an area or subject covered by the department in communication disorders.
-COMD 4151 Audiology II 3-0-3 An introduction to advanced audiometric diagnostic procedures and interpretation, including electrophysical, oto-acoustic, brainstem evoked potential audiometry and central auditory processing disorders.
-Speech-language development and management procedures related to childhood hearing impairment are included.
+COMD 4110 Diagnostics in Communication Disorders 3-2-4 An in-depth study of the evaluation and assessment processes for communication disc orders.
+Content encompasses planning, informal and standardized assessment and interpret for the development of appropriate goals and outcomes.
+COMD 4120 Consultation in Communication Disorders 3-0-3 A course designed to introduce concepts and develop skills in interviewing, consultatio conferencing with clients who have communication disorders, their families, and other r professionals. elateu I 202 COMD 4130 Organic Speech Disorders 3-0-3 A study of the development, genetics, and syndromes associated with organic speech ders such as oro-facial anomalies, cerebral palsy, and other physically or medically inv olved populations.
+COMD 4140 Cultural and Dialectical Issues 3-0-3 A study of the interrelation of sociological variables and linguistic performance, with s emphasis on communication differences and disorders among culturally and linguis tically diverse populations.
+COMD 4150 Directed study 0-0-1 to 0-0-3 Prerequisites: At least Junior standing; permission of advisor, instructor, and de epartment head.
+A maximum of 3 hours per semester, not exceeding a total of 9 sen hours within the program.
+Study in area or subject not normally found in estab courses offered by the department; may also allow students to explore in more detail depth an area or subject covered by the department in communication disorders.
+COMD 4151 Audiology II 3-0-3 An introduction to advanced audiometric diagnostic procedures and interpretation, incl electrophysical, oto-acoustic, brainstem evoked potential audiometry and central au processing disorders.
+Speech-language development and management procedures rela ited to childhood hearing impairment are included.
 COMD 4320 Visual Perceptions of Oral Communications 3-0-3 An overview of manual communication systems that support speech reading.
-Emphas is placed on Signed English, contact Signing, Sim-Com, Total Communication, and Cued Speech.
-COMM: COMMUNICATIONARTS COMM 1100 Human Communication 3-0-3 A broad approach to oral communication skills including intrapersonal, interpersonal, small group, and public speaking.
-COMM 1110 Public Speaking 3-0-3 The organization of materials and the vocal and physical aspects of delivery in various speaking situations.
+Emp placed on Signed English, contact Signing, Sim-Com, Total Communication, and Cued S peech.
+COMM: COMMUNICATION ARTS COMM 1100 Human Communication 3-0-3 A broad approach to oral communication skills including intrapersonal, interpersonal, small group, and public speaking.
+COMM 1110 Public Speaking 3-0-3 The organization of materials and the vocal and physical aspects of delivery in v arious speaking situations.
+COMM 2100 Introduction to Communication Theory 3-0-3 General survey of communication theories to familiarize students with basic constru interpersonal, intercultural, organizational, and public communication; to demonstra value of theory; and to orient students to the speech communication major.
+10 110 COMM 2300 Interpersonal Communication 3-0-3 Prerequisite: COMM 1100 or COMM 1110.
+The study of communication skills in THE SULVE OF THE SULVE OF THE SULVED OF THE 111101-